Takeaways, Elijah Joplin's two rushing touchdowns lifts Marana over Sunnyside

 Sunnyside’s game plan against Marana was simple: chew up the clock by running the football and keeping the Tigers’ high-scoring offense on the sideline as much as possible.

-Despite the game only having 11 total possessions between the two teams, including four in the first half, Marana countered Sunnyside’s agenda with three takeaways — and quarterback Elijah Joplin’s two rushing touchdowns — in a 21-6 win over Sunnyside on Friday night for homecoming, with ex-Tiger and starting Arizona Wildcats left tackle Jordan Morgan watching on the MHS sideline.
+That part worked.
+Friday's game featured only 11 total possessions, including just four in the first half.
+However, Marana countered Sunnyside’s agenda with three takeaways — and quarterback Elijah Joplin’s two rushing touchdowns — on the way to a 21-6 win over Sunnyside on Friday night for homecoming.

-The 21 points marked a season-low for Marana, which had been averaging 48 points entering Friday night.
+The 21 points marked a season low for Marana, which had been averaging 48 points per game entering Friday night.

+"The possessions we were able to get, we took advantage of it. … Sunnyside did a good job, but our defense held strong, we gave the ball to our offense and we were able to capitalize on those opportunities."

-Facing a fourth-and-11 in Marana territory on the first possession of the game, Tigers punter Jaelen Collins rushed 12 yards for a first down on a fake punt call and extended the drive.
+Facing a fourth-and-11 on its first possession of the game, Marana pulled off a fake punt.
+Tigers punter Jaelen Collins rushed 12 yards for a first down on a to extend the drive.

 "I have a read with the (defensive) end and he kept crashing in, so it was my job to pull the ball.
 I was just doing my job," Joplin said.

-On Sunnyside’s second possession of the first half, the Blue Devils were knocked back 10 yards on a sack to set up a 39-yard field goal, but missed the attempt.
+The Blue Devils were knocked back 10 yards on a sack to set up a 39-yard field goal attempt on their second possession, but missed.
 The Tigers turned Sunnyside’s misfortune into points, with a 70-yard touchdown pass from Joplin to star sophomore receiver Dezmen Roebuck to grab a 13-0 lead at halftime.

-Marana senior safety Sam Brown recovered a fumble on Sunnyside’s second half-opening drive, but Blue Devils junior linebacker Carlos Madrid avenged the turnover with a fumble recovery the following play.
+Marana senior safety Sam Brown recovered a fumble on Sunnyside’s first drive of the second half, but Blue Devils junior linebacker Carlos Madrid avenged the turnover with a fumble recovery the following play.

 Sunnyside quarterback Deion Conde launched a 41-yard pass to senior Cesar Alcantar for a touchdown to cut the deficit 13-6 with 11:46 left to play.